aeternity/protocol/specification/contracts/README.md

 ### Goal 2: Contract execution should be efficient and scale

-In order to achieve a scalable solution æternity provides State Channels and a new consensus algorithm.
+In order to achieve a scalable solution aeternity provides State Channels and a new consensus algorithm.

-To get efficient contract execution æternity provides a very high level language for blindingly fast execution of simple contracts.
+To get efficient contract execution aeternity provides a very high level language for blindingly fast execution of simple contracts.
 For more advanced contract the Sophia language can be used.
 Sophia is compiled to a virtual machine that is tailored for the execution of Sophia contracts.
 This machine is also high level